Sphere free energy of scalar field theories with cubic interactions: Sphere free energy in long-range approach

 Note again that the scalar fields themselves are not renormalized in the long-range model.
 This fact makes the calculation of $\delta_{g_i}$ from corrections to the three-point vertex straightforward, and we include the details in Appendix \ref{app:NLcubic}.
 The resulting beta functions are

 To compute the free energy to order $\varepsilon^2$, we consider the same diagrams up to four points as in \eqref{eq:FreeEnergy}:

 where the combinatorial factors of each term are the same as in dimensional regularization, but the integrals have different singularities in the long-range model.
-They are evaluated for various dimensions $d$ in Appendix \ref{app:NLcubic}.
+They are evaluated for various dimensions in Appendix \ref{app:NLcubic}.
 In the long-range cubic model, there are possible curvature counterterms in even dimensions, as well as a possible $\sigma \mathcal{R}$ vertex in three dimensions.
-As discussed in the previous subsection, the curvature counterterms in even dimensions do not affect the $\log R$ terms in the free energy, and we do not need to consider them to discuss $a$ and $c$.
+As noted in the previous subsection, the curvature counterterms in even dimensions do not affect the $\log R$ terms in the free energy, and we do not need to consider them to discuss $a$ and $c$.
 In three dimensions, we check that the $\sigma$ one-point function does not have any divergences to order $\mathcal{O}(g_i^3)$ (the diagram $\mathcal{A}_3$ in Figure \ref{phi5g} is finite) and therefore does not contribute to the free energy at order $\varepsilon^2$.
-For $N=0$ at the fixed point, we have
+At this order, we find at the fixed point